julamifra/quiz-game/README.md

   ![Username Section](./docs/first_page_quiz_game.JPG)

-  - In here, firstly, users will see a welcome message, encouriging them to play and setting their username.
+  - In here, firstly, users will see a welcome message, encouraging them to play and setting their username.
   - In order to start the quiz, users must enter their username, which will be displayed in the left top of the page while the user is playing.
   - This username parameter is required, in order to start the game.
 The submit button will remain disable, until the user types any alphanumeric character (maximum 10 characteres).
   - By clicking on the submit button, if any strange character has been set, an error message will be shown.